GMLC-TDC/HELICS/docs/installation/language.md

 ## HELICS with Octave

 To install HELICS with Octave support, you will need to add `BUILD_OCTAVE_INTERFACE=ON`.
-Swig is required to build the octave interface from source this can be installed via package managers such as a apt on Ubuntu or [chocolatey](https://chocolatey.org/packages?q=swig) on Windows, Octave can also be installed in this manor.
+Swig is required to build the Octave interface from source; it can be installed via package managers such as apt on Ubuntu or [chocolatey](https://chocolatey.org/packages?q=swig) on Windows, Octave can also be installed in this manner.

 ```
 git clone https://github.com/GMLC-TDC/HELICS